QuantEcon/lecture-source-py/source/rst/short_path.rst

 We wish to travel from node (vertex) A to node G at minimum cost

-* Arrows (edges) indicate the movements we can take
+* Arrows (edges) indicate the movements we can take.
-* Numbers on edges indicate the cost of traveling that edge
+* Numbers on edges indicate the cost of traveling that edge.

 Possible interpretations of the graph include

-* Minimum cost for supplier to reach a destination
+* Minimum cost for supplier to reach a destination.
-* Routing of packets on the internet (minimize time)
+* Routing of packets on the internet (minimize time).
 * Etc., etc.

 For this simple graph, a quick scan of the edges shows that the optimal paths are